 Learn how FotoStation can print your pictures in different sizes and layouts.

-Before you open the Print window, start by selecting one or more images that you would like to print.
+Before you open the Print window, select one or more images that you would like to print.
 Note that the order in which you select the images will be reflected when you print them.
-Click on the Print button in the toolbar (shown above) to open the Print window, or use the print shortcut (Ctrl+P / Command–P).
+Select Print in the toolbar to open the Print window, or use the print shortcut (Ctrl+P / Command–P).

-Before you click on the OK button to start printing, there are a few options that you should take a closer look at:
+Before you select OK to start printing, there are some options you can set:

 Choosing a print template

 Select a print template by clicking on one of the page thumbnails shown in the Print window.
-There are many templates to choose from.
-View them by dragging the scroll bar underneath the thumbnails.
+Drag the scroll bar underneath the template thumbnails to see all available.

 If you selected only one image before you opened the Print window, you will only be able to see templates designed for printing a single image.
 (Note that even if the templates are designed for a single image, several of the templates are designed to print duplicates of the selected image.)
 If you would also like to choose from the templates for printing multiple images, select the Show multi image print templates option.